-- The total Number of Scored Questions will be 175 plus 25 unscored (pretest) questions
+The total Number of Scored Questions will be 175 plus 25 unscored (pretest) questions

+>

-It’s recommended that you will spend at least 60 additional hours studying for the exam, apart from the 35 hours course.
+> It’s recommended that you will spend at least 60 additional hours studying for the exam, apart from the 35 hours course.
 In addition, other hours should be dedicated to practice the simulated exams’ questions.

+>

-That’s why it’s so important that you find a study guide that works for you.
+> That’s why it’s so important that you find a study guide that works for you.
 Picking the right study materials could mean the difference between studying for 40 hours instead of studying for 75 hours.
 You will want one that includes exam-like questions, full or short mock exams, and prep books that go into great detail about the project management experience.

+>

-This way you can test yourself and prepare for the exam properly.
+> This way you can test yourself and prepare for the exam properly.
 A rule of thumb to consider yourself ready for the exam is passing some consecutive full simulated exams with 75-80% score.

+>

-It’s important to check out each course before you decide on one.
+> It’s important to check out each course before you decide on one.
 Here’s a list of them.

+>

-What Makes the PMP Exam Difficult?
+> What Makes the PMP Exam Difficult?

+>

-I personally put a lot of effort in the preparation of my exam.
-Nevertheless, I encountered difficulties and it was not easy to reach the threshold.
+> I personally put a lot of effort into any exam prep.
+Nevertheless, I encountered difficulties and found that it was not easy to reach the threshold.
 I had to lower my threshold to 70% for four consecutive full simulated exams.
 Here are the difficulties that I ran into.

+>

-Length of Materials
+> Length of Materials

+>

-The first difficulty for me was the huge amount of material that I had to study.
+> The first difficulty for me was the huge amount of material that I had to study.
 I wanted to complete the PMBOK, and this took a lot of time.
 A LOT of time!
 I don’t know that it is completely necessary to get through all of the materials, but I wanted to.
 Obviously, everything isn’t going to be covered on the exam, but you should be familiar with all of the topics in each domain.
 Any way you slice it, it’s a ton of information!

+>

-Complexity of Exam Structure
+> Complexity of Exam Structure